sbme-tutorials/sbme-tutorials.github.io/2018/data-structures/notes/1_week1a.md

 int main()
 {
-  // area here is completely different than area in the squareArea function.
+  // area here is completely different than area in the rectangleArea function.
   // They have the same value.
-But they are not same the variables. double area = squareArea( 12.9 , 2.5 );
+But they are not same the variables. double area = rectangleArea( 12.9 , 2.5 );
 }

 {% endhighlight %}

 #### Example of namespace scope

-Consider a situation when you need to implement a function that computes the area of square and the area of right triangle.
+Consider a situation when you need to implement a function that computes the area of rectangle and the area of right triangle.
 Using the same function name `area`!

 {% highlight c++ %}

-// This function returns the square area. double area( double width , double height )
+// This function returns the rectangle area. double area( double width , double height )
 {
   return width * height;